Yaakov Israel Ifargan: Biography

-Ifargan was born in 1966, in Netivot, a town in southern Israel, as the ninth and youngest child of Shalom and Esther Ifargan.
+Yaakov Israel Ifargan was born in Netivot, a town in southern Israel, the ninth and youngest child of Shalom and Esther Ifargan.
 In his childhood, he was no different than other children of his age, and did not exhibit unusual personality traits.
 Like most other residents of the town, the Ifargan family was a lower-class family who originally came from Tiznit, Morocco.